PITTSBURGH CULTURAL TRUST

 The Hit Broadway Musical

-PITTSBURGH—Disney Theatrical Productions and Pittsburgh Cultural Trust announced that tickets for the long-awaited engagement of Disney’s Aladdin are on sale to the public.
-The hit Broadway musical will begin performances in Pittsburgh at the Benedum Center, 237 7th Street, on Wednesday, August 22 for a limited engagement of three weeks through Sunday, September 9, 2018.
-The opening night is Thursday, August 23 at 7:30 p.m.
+PITTSBURGH—Casting has been announced for the Pittsburgh engagement of Disney’s Aladdin.
+The hit Broadway musical will begin performances in Pittsburgh at the Benedum Center, 237 7th Street, on Wednesday, August 22 for a limited engagement through Sunday, September 9, 2018.
+The press opening night is Thursday, August 23, 2018, 7:30 p.m.
 This tour is part of the 2017-2018 PNC Broadway in Pittsburgh series, presented by the Pittsburgh Cultural Trust, and Broadway Across America.

 In Pittsburgh, Aladdin will play Tuesdays and Wednesdays at 7:30 p.m., Thursdays: August 23 and September 6 at 1:00 p.m. and 7:30 p.m., Thursday, August 30 at 7:30 p.m., Fridays at 8:00 p.m., Saturdays at 2:00 p.m. and 8:00 p.m., and Sundays: August 26 and September 2 at 1:00 p.m. and 6:30 p.m., and Sunday, September 9 at 1:00 p.m.
 VIP Ticket Packages, which include prime seat locations, a commemorative souvenir program and an exclusive merchandise item, are also available.

-Aladdin opened on Broadway at the New Amsterdam Theatre to critical acclaim on March 20, 2014 and quickly established itself as one of the biggest new blockbusters in recent years, breaking 12 New Amsterdam Theatre house records and welcoming over seven million people worldwide.
-Its global footprint has expanded to include productions in Tokyo, Hamburg and London, in addition to the two U.S. productions.
+Aladdin opened on Broadway at the New Amsterdam Theatre to critical acclaim on March 20, 2014 and quickly established itself as one of the biggest new blockbusters in recent years, breaking 13 New Amsterdam Theatre house records and welcoming over seven million people worldwide.
+Its global footprint has expanded to include productions in Tokyo, Hamburg, London and Australia, in addition to the two U.S. productions.

 Aladdin, adapted from the Academy Award®-winning animated Disney film and centuries-old folktales including “One Thousand and One Nights,” is brought to fresh theatrical life in this bold new musical.
 Aladdin’s journey sweeps audiences into an exotic world of daring adventure, classic comedy and timeless romance.
 This new production features a full score, including the five cherished songs from the Academy Award-winning soundtrack and more written especially for the stage.